 While I’m continuing my journey, I wanted to share some of my conclusions that might help ease the pain and speed the progress of others on a similar journey.
 There are no secret recipes here, just some things that took me way too long to realize:

 - Before I send an email or text to someone, I ask myself whether a face-to-face or phone conversation will work.
-Sometimes, this is a little more informal and gets this done faster than written messages.
+Sometimes, this is a little more informal and gets done faster than written messages.

-- Even though I’m busy, I take time to grab a coffee or lunch with someone just to catch up.
+- Even though I’m busy, I take time to grab a coffee or lunch with someone to catch up.
 I used to view this as time away from what I needed to get done.
-Now I realize this is time well spent, and it actually helps me get even more (and bigger) things done.
+Now I realize this is time well spent, and it helps me get more (and bigger) things done.

 - When I get on a call or to a meeting, especially if I’m early, I remind myself to get out of business mode and ask people how they are doing.
-Sometimes this is a game-changer, setting the tone of a conversation and making it a truly nice break from the churn.
+Sometimes this is a game-changer, setting the tone of a conversation and making it a genuinely nice break from the churn.